 * You can generally only request these items from affiliate programs.
 If you wrote directly to a company and asked for an increased affiliate commission there’s a chance they wouldn’t know what you were talking about.

 In your letters, be specific about what you want and/or need.
 Most companies aren’t going to offer you all of the above, so try to be strategic and also remember that *almost* everything can be negotiated.
 So let’s say you’d ideally like a company to send you a product + pay you a straight fee, but they say no to the fee.
 If you’re working with an affiliate manager you can always turn around and ask for an item to review + a commission increase.
 There’s generally less risk involved with a commission increase because you’re only paid more when items sell, versus a flat fee where you get paid regardless.
 Be ready to negotiate and pick your battles.

 In your letters, be specific about the coverage you are offering.
 Do you want to include an item in a gift guide that you will then review?
 Do you require a product for consideration for inclusion in a gift guide (i.e. they may send you a product but you might not do anything with it)?
 Are you going to run a 25 Days of Christmas promotion and you’d like an item to review and giveaway?
 Be sure to plan this out before contacting companies.

 Once you ask for what you want and/ or need, butter up the company.
 How is giving you a product and/or money going to help them?
 What type of promotion are you going to offer?
 Will you be sharing everything constantly across your social media channels?
 Will you be writing blog posts?
-Tell the company what’s in it for them and why they should want to work with you.
+Tell the company what’s in it for them and sell them on why they should work with you.